VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. all contacts in the address book can be viewed.
 2. correct number of contacts is displayed when viewing all contacts.
+3. Verify that the system behaves as expected when there are no contacts in the address book.
+4. Verify that the system can handle and correctly display a large number of contacts.

 ---

 ## 8. As a user I want to have an interface so that it is easier to use my address book